 When juicing fruits and vegetables, MCC patients have recommended the following: include dark veggies and fruits, scrub all your produce to remove any dirt and grime, don’t peel the produce or remove any rinds, skins, seeds and stems (except if you’re using oranges and grapefruits where you should remove the colored portion of the rinds), and make the juice using the WaringPro Juice Extractor or a similar model.
 Several patients have recommended the book Beating Cancer with Nutrition by Patrick Quillin as an additional tool to improve their health status in their fight against MCC.

 Several of our patients take supplements to improve their nutritional status and augment the immune system.
-These include Host Defense® MyCommunity Capsules (available from Fungi Perfecti).
+These include Host Defense® MyCommunity Capsules.
 Please note that we are not recommending or endorsing these products but are passing along information that our patients have used and liked.
 Please consult with a physician prior to beginning any nutritional supplementation program as some supplements can interact with certain medications.

-Anticancer: A New Way of Life is an inspirational and insightful book about general health & lifestyle management that can aid in fighting cancer cancer A term used to describe diseases in which abnormal cells continually divide without normal regulation.
+Anticancer: A New Way of Life is a book that several patients have found useful about general health & lifestyle management that can be relevant in fighting cancer cancer A term used to describe diseases in which abnormal cells continually divide without normal regulation.
 Cancerous cells may invade surrounding tissues and may spread to other regions of the body via blood and the lymphatic system. .
-Visit the Anticancer Ways website for more information or Amazon or Barnes & Noble to purchase the book.
+This book is available on Amazon.

 People who strongly believe in a holistic approach to cancer therapy may benefit from coaching on diet, lifestyle, and exercise.
 Many people can benefit from more regular exercise, particularly if they can find types of exercise that are enjoyable and if the exercise can mean spending more time with family or friends who can walk, swim, or garden together.